ewardrobe/Guile/README.md

 $ docker-compose up
 ```

-This will take a few minute on first load, but once complete the e-wardrobe api ready for use.
+This will take a few minute on first load, but once complete the e-wardrobe api will be ready for use.